ScrapeWithYuri/For-Coding-Course/README.md

 #### **WHAT WILL YOU LEARN?**

-* Learn best practices when creating macros & streamline your VBA code.

-* Write 10+ VBA programs to automate your daily tasks.
+* Create at least ten VBA scripts to help you automate your daily duties
+* Learn the fundamentals of VBA (loops, if statements, modules and more)

-* Create dynamic Excel templates.
+* Excel templates that are dynamic

-* Send emails from Outlook & Gmail with attachments.
+* Send emails with attachments from Outlook and Gmail using Excel VBA
+* Use Selenium to automate web form filling, web clicks, and web scraping
+* Using a single VBA script, populate and update several Excel files

-* PDF form filling.
+* Filling out PDF forms

-* Selenium, web scraping and connect with APIs using VBA.
+* VBA can be used to connect to APIs
+* And there's more...

 ### **2. Microsoft Excel Formulas Master Class**